hxjz233/PandaX4T-scattering-event-location-reconstruction/src/README.md

 **Estimate approximate event location.**

-  **Estimate largest interpolated intensity location.**
+&emsp;**Estimate largest interpolated intensity location.**

-    **if rLargest >= 560mm**
+&emsp;&emsp;**if rLargest >= 560mm**

-      **event location is at 570mm**
+&emsp;&emsp;&emsp;**event location is at 570mm**

-      (In earlier tests, max intensity location shows at 570mm roughly for any event at 540mm - 600mm radial distance.
+&emsp;&emsp;&emsp;(In earlier tests, max intensity location shows at 570mm roughly for any event at 540mm - 600mm radial distance.
 Have not come up with a valid algorithm to evaluate these event yet.)

-    else
+&emsp;&emsp;else

-      use COG to estimate approximate location.
+&emsp;&emsp;&emsp;use COG to estimate approximate location.

 if rapproximate <= 300mm (central events)

-  **R-L deconvolution**
+&emsp;**R-L deconvolution**

 else if 300mm < rapproximate < 560mm (margin events)

-  **rotate the signal image** so that the event aligns to \theta = 0.
+&emsp;**rotate the signal image** so that the event aligns to \theta = 0.

-  **mirror the signal** by line x = 600mm.
+&emsp;**mirror the signal** by line x = 600mm.

-  **linearly interpolate** signals between.(In earlier tests, cubic interpolation raises more noise)
+&emsp;**linearly interpolate** signals between.(In earlier tests, cubic interpolation raises more noise)

-**R-L deconvolution**
+&emsp;**R-L deconvolution**

 **Cluster the deconvoluted signal.**

-  for every single intensity on the meshgrid, change the value to its relative intensity to the largest intensity on the gird.
+&emsp;for every single intensity on the meshgrid, change the value to its relative intensity to the largest intensity on the gird.
 Then multiply them by a weight, serving as threshold of collecting the specific intensity or not, and by more times or less.
 For this code, we take the number 20, and collect the specific coordinate int(20 * relative intensity) times.

-  (BGMM takes discrete point coordinates as input, and gives a way of clustering them binormally, while giving the centers a weight referring to the ratio of how many points belonged to it.
+&emsp;(BGMM takes discrete point coordinates as input, and gives a way of clustering them binormally, while giving the centers a weight referring to the ratio of how many points belonged to it.
 It is necessary to turn float numbers referring to intensity on the mesh into discrete coordinate sets.

-  Practically, no obvious change occured if a random number was added to the coordinates, dispersing the points.)
+&emsp;Practically, no obvious change occured if a random number was added to the coordinates, dispersing the points.)

-  if weight of any cluster set < multithreshold
+&emsp;if weight of any cluster set < multithreshold

-    the component is abandoned.
+&emsp;&emsp;the component is abandoned.
 Event numbers should have been less than that set in forehand

-This steps gives a reference for exactly how many events occured.
+(This steps gives a reference for exactly how many events occured.)

 **Cluster the interpolated intensity**

-  Similarly, point_weight changing float numbers into point numbers is necessary.
+&emsp;Similarly, point_weight changing float numbers into point numbers is necessary.
 It is set 2 for the case.

-  (The earlier clustering, however, brings the center closer to each other than expected.
+&emsp;(The earlier clustering, however, brings the center closer to each other than expected.
 It is supposed that instant cluster to the intensity signal may bring a more likely result.)

-  For a central case, the cluster center number is set the same as the result of the last step, and clusters directly on the interpolated intensity.
+&emsp;For a central case, the cluster center number is set the same as the result of the last step, and clusters directly on the interpolated intensity.

-  For a margin event, the cluster center number is set 2 * eventnum, and clusters on the whole mirrored and re-interpolated signal, considering that it may perform better if the event and 'mirrored event' signal were put together and clustered.
+&emsp;For a margin event, the cluster center number is set 2 * eventnum, and clusters on the whole mirrored and re-interpolated signal, considering that it may perform better if the event and 'mirrored event' signal were put together and clustered.

 **Visualization** of above variables (Rotate coordinates back if necessary)